 Nipigon Bay: Area of Concern

 Nipigon Bay was designated as an Area of Concern (AOC) in 1987 under the Canada-U.S. Great Lakes Water Quality Agreement.
-Pollution from industrial and wastewater sources, hydro-electric development in Lake Nipigon and Nipigon River, and debris from past logging activities contributed to the degraded water quality and environmental health.
-Seven out of 14 beneficial use impairments (BUIs) were identified, which measure the environmental, human health or economic impact of poor water quality.
+Pollution from industrial and municipal wastewater, hydro-electric development in Lake Nipigon and Nipigon River, and debris from past logging activities contributed to degraded water quality and ecosystem health.
+Seven out of 14 beneficial use impairments (BUIs) were identified, which measure the environmental, human health and economic impact of poor water quality.
 An additional beneficial use was deemed “requiring further assessment”, meaning more information was required to determine whether it was impaired.

 Accomplishments

-All remedial actions have been completed and all beneficial uses have been restored.
-Nipigon Bay is now being proposed for delisting.
-We delist an AOC when monitoring shows that targets for all BUIs have been met and environmental quality has been restored.
+All remedial actions have been completed and all beneficial uses have been restored to not impaired status.
+As a result, Nipigon Bay is proposed for delisting.
+An AOC is delisted when monitoring shows that targets for all BUIs have been met and environmental quality has been restored.

 Restoration of beneficial uses